Settings

 settings.find_extension_settings()?;

-let write_settings = async || -> Result<(), anyhow::Error> {
+async fn update_settings(state: &State) -> Result<(), anyhow::Error> {

 let mut settings = state.settings.get_mut().await?;

-let ext_settings =
+let ext_settings: &mut settings::ExtensionSettingsData =

 ext_settings.api_key = "my_secret_api_key".into();